ds4eeb/StatisticalReasoning5-handling_complexity/README.md

-Activity 13: Statistical reasoning 5: handling complexity
+Activity 13: Statistical reasoning 5: handling complexity using interactions
 ================

 Welcome!
 This is the fifth statistical reasoning activity.
 The goals of